GENERAL COMMENTS ON THE SUBMISSION OF THE TEXTS TO PUBLICATION IN "VOX PATRUM" USING THE OJS SYSTEM

 Paulinus, Vita S. Ambrosii 3, 6.

-6. When citing articles from the collected works the following order should be maintained: first name initial and last name of the author, title (italics), “in:” after the comma, title of the collected works (italics), first name initial and last name of the editor or editors, a possible series name, place and year of the edition followed by page numbers.
+6. When citing articles from the collected works the following order should be maintained: first name initial and last name of the author, title (italics), “in:” title of the collected works (italics), first name initial and last name of the editor or editors, (if there is) series name, place and year of the edition followed by page numbers.

 B. Fischer, Hat Ambrosius von Mailand in der Woche zwischen seiner Taufe un seiner Bischofskonsekration andere Weihen empfangen?, in: Kyriakon.
-Festschrift Johannes Quasten, ed.
-P. Granfield - J. Jungmann, vol. 2, Münster 1970, p.
-527-531.
+Festschrift Johannes Quasten, eds P. Granfield - J. Jungmann, vol. 2, Münster 1970, pp. 527-531.

 7. When citing entries from dictionaries or encyclopedias the following order should be maintained: first name initial and last name of the author, title (italics), abbreviation of the dictionary or encyclopedia, volume (Roman numeral), and pages or columns (in case there is no abbreviation of the given dictionary or encyclopedia on the “Vox Patrum” list, the full description should be included).